galasa-dev/galasa.dev/src/markdown-pages/docs/managers/docker-manager.md

 | Valid values: | Any valid TCP Port number |
 | Examples: | <code>docker.engine.port=2375</code> |

-The Docker Manager will communicate with the Docker Engine via TCP.
-The Docker Engine will need to be  configured to open the TCP port, which will normally be 2375.
-If the port is not the default one, then this property will need to be provided in the CPS.
+The Docker Manager communicates with the Docker Engine via TCP.
+The Docker Engine needs to be  configured to open the TCP port, which is usually 2375.
+If the port is not the default one, then this property needs to be provided in the CPS.

 | Property: | Default Docker Registries CPS Property |